Keyboard shortcuts

 Requirements

-This target is no_std and will typically be built with crate-type cdylib and -C linker-flavor=llbc, which generates PTX.
+This target is no_std, and uses the llvm-bitcode-linker by default.
+For PTX output, build with crate-type cdylib.
 The necessary components for this workflow are:

 • rustup toolchain add nightly